What's In My Bag + Why // Education

 Headlamps & water

 This particular set-up allows me shoot digital or film from ultra-wide to tight details.
-I’ve considered only taking the 24-120mm f4 lens occasionally, but I like keep the portrait lens (35mm) on one of my given cameras just in case of low-light or a portrait opportunity.
-The 15mm is great to have for the right situations too, so it’s hard to reason leaving home without it.
+The 24-70mm f2.8 allows me to shoot my most frequent focal lengths along with the capability of shooting portraits or low light.
+The 15mm prime is great to have for the right situations too, so it’s hard to reason leaving home without it.

 This is a bit bigger of a list because a wedding is the LAST place you want to realize you left something at home.
 I also pack almost twice as much gear because my wife is my second shooter with most of my “back-up” gear.